godatadriven/godatadriven-blog/content/four-developments-that-impact-digital-transformation.md

 + Cloud storage

 ## The hyper-connected world
-In the past five to seven years the world has become hyper-connected and there’s great opportunity in these developments.
+In the past five to seven years the world has become hyper-connected.
+The opportunities of these developments are massive.
 At the same time, these shifts pose a threat for traditional organizations, as they need to re-engineer their business for this new interconnected world.
-The first step is to embrace new sets of ideas and shift your business.
+The first step is to embrace new sets of ideas and make a paradigm shift.

 Tom Reilly gives an example of an auto manufacturer.
 “If you’re not building a connected car, you are in trouble.
 So auto manufacturers are quickly becoming data management companies.”
 Bottom-line is that every enterprise becomes a technology company, no matter what business you are in.